cgm11/meli-store-back/README.md

 # Meli Store Back

-In this API you are allow to search different products from Mercado Libre apis.
+In this API you are allow to search different products from Mercado Libre api.

 ## Endpoints used: